aptos-foundation/AIPs/.github/ISSUE_TEMPLATE/aip_discussion.md

 ---

 # AIP Discussion

-Discussion and feedback thread for AIP.
+This is discussion and feedback thread for AIP.

-Link to API:
+Link to AIP PR: < >

+< Copy and Paste content of the AIP itself to make it easier for readers >